Public Water Systems

-Napa County has a contract with the California Department of Public Health to oversee water systems with less than 200 service connections.
+Napa County has a contract with the California State Water Resources Control Board to oversee water systems with less than 200 service connections.
 These water systems include the following classifications:

 - Community water systems are public water systems which serve at least 15 service connections used by yearlong residents or regularly serve at least 25 yearlong residents.

 - Example: A mobile home park with 15 or more mobile homes and/or 25 or more residents.

 - Nontransient noncommunity water systems are public water systems that are not community water systems and that regularly serve at least the same 25 persons over 6 months per year.